dingxiong/dingxiong.github.io/_posts/2025-02-02-assembly-arm.md

 ## Procedure Calls

-The standard says that the first parameters should be loaded to X0-X7.
+The standard says that the first few parameters should be loaded to X0-X7.
 If more than 8 arguments, then the rest should be be put to stack.
 The return values is stored in X0.

 There is a noticeable difference for variadic functions in MacOS.
 The [MacOS ARM64 ABI](https://developer.apple.com/documentation/xcode/writing-arm64-code-for-apple-platforms#Update-code-that-passes-arguments-to-variadic-functions)